 The necessary power supply is highly dependent on your peripherals.
-Even with a reliable power supply, you could run into problems, especially if you are using a “Wireless-internet to wireless-clients” connection.
+Even with a reliable power supply, you could run into problems, especially in a “wireless-internet to wireless-clients” connection setting.
 As a rule, simpler, low-powered USB WiFi Adapters lead to fewer problems (see image right).
 Especially booting up your Raspberry Pi with an already attached USB WiFi adapter could be too much for the power supply of your board.
 In such a case, try to boot up the Raspberry Pi first and to attach the USB WiFi adapter later when the system is already running.
-Another solution could be to use a Raspberry Pi 3 Model B instead of a newer more power-hungry variant.
+Another solution could be to use a Raspberry Pi 3 Model B instead of a newer, more power-hungry variant.
 Even if it has a lower network performance, it may run more stable, especially on a power bank, due to its lower power consumption (see this Raspberry Pi 3 B+ Review and Performance Comparison and this Power Consumption Benchmarks).
-Also, avoid to use the 5 GHz band for TorBox’s own wireless network because it requires more power and usually does not give you a higher network speed.
+Also, in case of problems, avoid using the 5 GHz band for TorBox’s own wireless network because it requires more power and usually does not give you a higher network speed.

 Your TorBox must receive enough power.
 Therefore the tethering option is the last choice because attached smartphones charge their battery as soon as they are connected to the USB port.
 This could lead to an underpowered Raspberry Pi, which could result in various unforeseen behaviors (see the two questions/answers above).
 For that reason, it is recommended to charge your smartphone on another power source, to set up a personal hotspot, and to use one of the two “Wireless network” entries in the main menu.